Dine Like A Viking: The Viking’s Diet Revealed

 — Viking Workshop (@viking_workshop) February 13, 2017

 The seasons were another factor that would have influenced the Viking diet.
-An average meal might feature food items such as turnips, fresh berries, cabbages, seaweed, rye-based flatbread, and porridge derived from barley.
+An average meal might feature food items such as turnips, fresh berries, cabbages, seaweed, rye-based flat bread, and porridge derived from barley.
 Even though these staples of the Viking diet may seem colorless, Diana Bertelsen says that historians “have no reason to believe that the food was bland and tasteless.”

-In fact, the Viking diet would have been filled with flavor, as evidenced by work archaeologists have done on Viking sites, which show that they were very fond of ingredients like dill, garlic, onions, and coriander, also known as cilantro.
+In fact, the Viking diet would have been filled with flavor, as evidenced by work archaeologists have done on Viking sites, which show that they were very fond of ingredients like dill, garlic, onions and coriander, also known as cilantro.
 And while meat and fish did play a rather large role in Viking meals, Vikings were also quite find of dairy products, including yogurt.

-Skyr, in particular, was one favorite food of Vikings.
+Skyr in particular was one favorite food of Vikings.
 This food item was fermented and was like a cross between yogurt and cheese and is extremely popular today after being called a superfood.
 Cook’s Science note that in the United States, skyr is considered a yogurt and sold as such, but in places like Iceland it is considered more of a cheese and is often eaten with fruit and cream.

-Skyr was so important to Vikings that Eleanor Rosamund Barraclough explained that the Vikings even have a story in which “a man hides from his enemies in a vat of skyr, which comes very specifically up to his nipples.”
+Skyr was so important to Vikings, that Eleanor Rosamund Barraclough explained that the Vikings even have a story in which “a man hides from his enemies in a vat of skyr, which comes very specifically up to his nipples.”

-Were you surprised that the Viking diet was so varied, and have you ever tried skyr before?
+Were you surprised that the Viking diet was so varied and have you ever tried skyr before?

 [Featured Image by Jeff J. Mitchell/Getty Images]